BSN Hesi 266 Medical surg

 Summary:

-A client with hyperparathyroidism reports a sudden onset of severe flank pain.
-Which intervention should the nurse include in the client's plan of care?
+A client with draining skin lesions of the lower extremity is admitted with possible Methicillin-Resistant Staphylococcus Aureus (MRSA).
+Which nursing interventions should the nurse include in the plan of care?

 -